treesess/STEAMRELAY/showcase/240406 lightweight wheel for PC/readme.md

 Invented the wheel. i know it looks stupid to re-invent a wheel.
 So allow me to explain why i did this design:

-	a) i've got the need to move a PC in and out several times a month, to use the USB ports behind it (i use the front ports more often);
+	a) i've got the need to move a PC in and out several times per month, to use the USB ports behind it (i use the front ports more often);

 	b) i didn't have a good fit wheel for this need.